 - If at any time before engine start, you decide that the level of risk is unacceptable to you, you may cancel the Flight.

-- If you cancel a Flight under (1) or (2) above, we will refund the full cost of the Flight to you minus an administration fee, if you cancel a Flight outside the specified 14 days you will only be entitled to a 50% refund.
+- If you cancel a Flight under (1) or (2) above, we will refund the full cost of the Flight to you minus an administration fee of £200.00.
+If you cancel a Flight outside the specified 14 days you will only be entitled to a 50% refund.
+If a flight is cancelled due to weather or technical issues with the aircraft we will offer alternative dates, if you do not wish to reschedule our normal practice is not to offer a refund in this situation as there is no time limit on when the flight can be taken.
 Our discretion will be used in exceptional and extenuating unforeseen personal circumstances.
 If you wish, you can re-book the Flight for a later date or allow another eligible person to undertake the Flight at a later date at no extra cost.

 - Once you have booked the date of your Flight, at least 7 days’ notice is required if you wish to make any amendments to the date or time.
 We will use reasonable endeavours to meet any request for amendments.